 Our Spokane personal injury law firm has been serving the surrounding Washington and Idaho communities for decades.
 Let us zealously represent you in your wrongful death claim.

 There may be no event more devastating than losing your loved one in a fatal auto collision or other type of accident.
-Our experienced and compassionate lawyers at Crary, Clark, Domanico, & Chuang, P.S., may never truly understand the loss that you suffered from the death of your family member, but we will strive to help you move past this difficult time by pursuing compensation on your behalf.
+Our experienced and compassionate lawyers at Crary, Clark, Domanico, & Chuang, P.S., may never truly understand the loss that you suffered from the death of your family member, but we will strive to help you recover financially.
+After an accident results in the tragic death of your spouse or parent, you might be eligible for a wrongful death lawsuit.
+Washington law allows the surviving family members to file a wrongful death claim when someone else’s negligence caused your loved one’s untimely death.

 Compassionate Spokane Valley Fatal Accident Attorneys Pursuing Justice